-In the remaining of the paper, the following notations are used: $u(x,t)$ denotes the exact solution of the PDE of a generic variable $u$; $\bar{u}_i(t)$ designates the exact cell-averaged data at time-instance $t$ over the cell $\Omega_i$; $u_i^n$ designates the numerical approximation of the value $\bar{u}_i(t^n)$; and finally $u_i$ denotes the semi-discretized approximation of $\bar{u}_i$.
+The following notations are used in this paper: $u(x,t)$ denotes the exact solution of the PDE of a variable $u$, $\bar{u}_i(t)$ designates the exact cell-averaged data at time-instance $t$ over the cell $\Omega_i$, $u_i^n$ designates the numerical approximation of the value $\bar{u}_i(t^n)$, and $u_i$ denotes the semi-discretized approximation of $\bar{u}_i$.

-Integrating Eq.~(\ref{eq:sec_case_1dcl}) in space over $\Omega_i$ one obtains
+Integrating Eq.~(\ref{eq:sec_case_1dcl}) in space over $\Omega_i$, one obtains

 where $\bar{u}_i(t)$ is defined by

 Eq.~(\ref{eq:sec_case_int}) leads to the semi-discretized equations for the approximated solution $u_i$